NI Hate Crime Bill could mean 'Big Brother in your living room'

 In 2020 the judge leading NI’s hate crime review, Des Marrinan, recommended abolishing ‘protected speech’ in private dwellings on issues such as race, sexual orientation, transgenderism and religion.
 Instead he proposed introducing legal protections for “private conversations”.

-His recommendation is now included in Department of Justice (Doj) proposals for a Hate Crime Bill.
+His recommendation is now included in Department of Justice (Doj) proposals for a Hate Crime Bill, however critics are concerned that the police and courts could now end up deliberating on what constitutes a private conversation in NI living rooms as part of hate speech prosecutions.

 The proposed criminal offence would be “stirring up hatred” against people on the basis of their race, nationality, religious belief, sexual orientation or disability, by using “threatening, abusive or insulting words or behaviour or.. written material”.